gooddata/gooddata-python-sdk/gooddata-api-client/docs/PluginsApi.md

     api_instance = plugins_api.PluginsApi(api_client)
     workspace_id = "workspaceId_example" # str |
-    origin = "ALL" # str |  (optional) if omitted the server will use the default value of "ALL" filter = "filter=title==someString;description==someString" # str | Filtering parameter in RSQL.
+    origin = "ALL" # str |  (optional) if omitted the server will use the default value of "ALL" filter = "filter=title==someString;description==someString;createdBy.id==321;modifiedBy.id==321" # str | Filtering parameter in RSQL.
 See https://github.com/jirutka/rsql-parser.
 You can specify any object parameter and parameter of related entity (for example title=='Some Title';description=='desc').
+Additionally, if the entity relationship represents a polymorphic entity type, it can be casted to its subtypes (for example relatedEntity::subtype.subtypeProperty=='Value 123'). (optional) include = [
+        "include=createdBy,modifiedBy",
-Additionally, if the entity relationship represents a polymorphic entity type, it can be casted to its subtypes (for example relatedEntity::subtype.subtypeProperty=='Value 123'). (optional) page = 0 # int | Zero-based page index (0..N) (optional) if omitted the server will use the default value of 0 size = 20 # int | The size of the page to be returned (optional) if omitted the server will use the default value of 20 sort = [
+    ] # [str] | Array of included collections or individual relationships.
+Includes are separated by commas (e.g. include=entity1s,entity2s).
+Collection include represents the inclusion of every relationship between this entity and the given collection.
+Relationship include represents the inclusion of the particular relationships only.
+If single parameter \"ALL\" is present, all possible includes are used (include=ALL).  __WARNING:__ Individual include types (collection, relationship or ALL) cannot be combined together. (optional) page = 0 # int | Zero-based page index (0..N) (optional) if omitted the server will use the default value of 0 size = 20 # int | The size of the page to be returned (optional) if omitted the server will use the default value of 20 sort = [